TULiberalArts/Liberal-Studies/pages/graduate.md

 Official academic transcripts from every college and university attended, including Temple University, should either be sent directly from the college/university to the MLA program or hand-delivered, unopened, to Stephanie Morawski, MLA Coordinator.

-Standardized Test Scores:
+## Standardized Test Scores:

 The Graduate Record Exam (GRE) or the Miller’s Analogy Test (MAT) is encouraged but not required.
 Any student admitted with a TOEFL score below 79 on the internet-based, 550 on the paper-based, or 213 on the computer-based examination must pass an English skills course or successfully pass the SPEAK test during the first semester of enrollment at Temple University.

-Application Deadlines:
+## Application Deadlines:

-For Fall: March 1
+- **For Fall**: March 1

-For Spring: November 1
+- **For Spring**: November 1

-Questions:
+## Questions:

-For advice concerning your specific qualifications and plans, please contact Dr. Michael Szekely, MLA Assistant Director/Advisor.
+For advice concerning your specific qualifications and plans, please contact [Dr. Michael Szekely](mailto:mszekely@temple.edu), MLA Assistant Director/Advisor.

-For specific questions concerning application procedures, please contact Stephanie Morawski, MLA Coordinator.
+For specific questions concerning application procedures, please contact [Stephanie Morawski](mailto:morawski@temple.edu), MLA Coordinator.

 ## Course Offerings